-- 1. Press and HOLD the Valet Program switch. - 2.
+- 1. Press and hold the Valet®/Program switch. - 2.
 After three seconds, the unit will advance to the next menu and the siren will chirp, indicating which menu has been accessed.

-For instance, if you just programmed some features in Menu #1 (Basic Features) and you desire to program a feature in Menu #2, you press and HOLD the Valet/Program button.
+For instance, if you just programmed some features in Menu #1 (Basic Features) and you desire to program a feature in Menu #2, you press and hold the Valet®/Program button.
 After three seconds, the siren chirps twice indicating access to Menu #2.

-to exit the learn routine
+to exit learn routine

-To exit the learn routine, do one of the following:
+To exit the System Features Learn Routine, do one of the following:

 - 1. Close the open door.

 - 2. Turn the ignition on.

 - 3. No activity for longer than 15 seconds.

-- 4. Press the Valet Program switch too many times.
+- 4. Press the Valet®/Program switch too many times.